awsdocs/amazon-vpc-user-guide/doc_source/endpoint-service.md

 ![\[Using an interface endpoint to access an endpoint service\]](http://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/images/vpc-endpoint-service.png)

+For low latency and fault tolerance, we recommend using a Network Load Balancer with targets in every Availability Zone of the AWS Region\.
+To help achieve high availability for service consumers that use [zonal DNS hostnames](vpce-interface.md#access-service-though-endpoint) to access the service, you can enable cross\-zone load balancing\.
+Cross\-zone load balancing enables the load balancer to distribute traffic across the registered targets in all enabled Availability Zones\.
+For more information, see [Cross\-Zone Load Balancing](http://docs.aws.amazon.com/elasticloadbalancing/latest/network/network-load-balancers.html#cross-zone-load-balancing) in the *User Guide for Network Load Balancers*\.
+Regional data transfer charges may apply to your account when you enable cross\-zone load balancing\.

+In the following diagram, the owner of VPC B is ther service provider, and has configured a Network Load Balancer with targets in two different Availability Zones\.
+The service consumer \(VPC A\) has created interface endpoints in the same two Availability Zones in their VPC\.
+Requests to the service from instances in VPC A can use either interface endpoint\.

+![\[Using interface endpoints to access an endpoint service\]](http://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/images/vpc-endpoint-service-multi-az.png)

 **Topics**
 + [Endpoint Service Limitations](#endpoint-service-limits)
 + [Creating a VPC Endpoint Service Configuration](#create-endpoint-service)